umbraco/UmbracoDocs/Documentation/Using-Umbraco/Config-files/webconfig7.md

 ##Optional settings

-_These are settings that have default values but can be overridden by creating the appSetting and setting it's value in the web.config_
+_These are settings that have default values but can be overridden by creating the appSetting and setting its value in the web.config_

 ###umbracoContentXML